-Bone disorders can be caused by injury or cancer, be inherited, occur as part of a child’s growth, or occur for no known reason.
+Bone disorders can be caused by injury, infection, or cancer, be inherited, occur as part of a child’s growth, or occur for no known reason.

-Some bone disorders can cause pain and difficulties walking, whereas others cause no symptoms.
+Some bone disorders can cause pain and difficulty walking, whereas others cause no symptoms.

 Doctors base the diagnosis on a thorough history, close observation and examination, and the selective use of x-rays or magnetic resonance imaging (MRI).

 Treatment depends on the disorder.

 Children’s bones grow continually and reshape (remodel) themselves extensively.
 Growth proceeds from a vulnerable part of the bone called the growth plate.
-In remodeling, old bone tissue is gradually replaced by new bone tissue (see Bones).
+In remodeling Bones , old bone tissue is gradually replaced by new bone tissue.
 Many bone disorders come from the changes that occur in a growing child’s musculoskeletal system.
 These disorders may get better or worsen as the child grows.
 Other bone disorders may be inherited or occur in childhood for no known reason.

 Bone disorders in children can result from causes that affect people of all ages, including injury, infection ( osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ), or cancer.
 Causes of bone disorders that affect mainly children typically involve the gradual misalignment of bones, which is caused by forces exerted on the growth plates as children are developing.
 A poor blood supply can also damage the growth plate, as can separation from the rest of the bone or even minor misalignment.
 Damage to the growth plate suppresses the growth of bones, distorts the joint, and can cause long-lasting joint damage (arthritis).

 Treatment of bone disorders varies depending on the condition.
 Children may outgrow some disorders.
 However, others may require bracing or surgical intervention.